 However, several nominally positive socio-economic impacts can result from the project.
-There is scope for generation of indirect employment opportunities generated during the site preparation and construction phases of the project.
-It is anticipated that about 50 workers would be employed during the peak construction phase and it is expected that part of these workers, especially need for unskilled workers, would be met from local villages.
-There would also be a scope for some small contracts to be provided to local contractors for supply of construction materials, vehicles, tractors, etc.

-In addition, the presence of workers, contractors, engineers during the construction period is expected to stimulate a demand for economic activities (shops, restaurants, etc.) and increased purchase from local businesses.
-It should be noted that these opportunities would be in the short-term, as the operational phase of the project would involve the deployment of a small number (about 8 - 10) of technical skilled workmen (mostly engineers).
+There is scope for generation of indirect employment opportunities during the site preparation and construction phases of the project.
+It is anticipated that about 50 workers would be employed during the construction phase that also includes unskilled workers.
+The demand for the unskilled workers may be met from local villages.
+There would also be a scope for some small contracts to be provided to local contractors for supply of construction materials, vehicles, tractors, etc. In addition, the presence of workers, contractors, engineers during the construction period is expected to stimulate a demand for other economic activities (shops, restaurants, etc.) and thus giving a boost to local businesses.
+It should be noted that these opportunities would be short-term, as the operational phase of the project would involve deployment of a small number (about 8 - 10) of technical skilled workmen (mostly engineers).
+The impact significance is expected to be minimal.

-6.1.7 Influx of Labour
+6.1.8 Influx of Labour

-It is envisaged that during construction phase of the project, labourers for various jobs such as civil, mechanical and electrical works will be hired through authorized manpower agencies.
-Even though unskilled labour force can be sourced locally, the skilled labour required for the project would be primarily migrant labour.
+It is envisaged that during construction phase of the project, labour for various jobs such as civil, mechanical and electrical works will be hired through authorized manpower agencies.
+Even though unskilled labour force can be sourced locally, for skilled labour required for the project would be primarily migrant labour.